Liu Mingchuan: Resignation and death

 Before his death, he had mentioned Taiwan, looking to the East, where Taiwan lay.
 He cried: "Blue sky!
 Give me back Taiwan!", in sorrow for the victory of Japan over China and the colonisation of Taiwan by Japan.

 Namesakes

-Liu Mingchuan is greatly remembered in both Mainland China and Taiwan.
-In Mainland China, the name of the township where Liu was born in Feixi County was changed to Mingchuan in 2006.Hefei No. 8 High School has a campus named after him in this township.
-In Taiwan, Ming Chuan University and several elementary and middle schools are named after him.
+Liu Mingchuan is greatly remembered in both mainland China and Taiwan.
+In Mainland China, the name of the township where Liu was born in Feixi County was changed to his name in 2006.Hefei No. 8 High School has a campus named after him in this township.
+In Taiwan, Ming Chuan University and several elementary and middle schools were named after him.
 There is also a road named after him in Keelung.
-The first Oliver Hazard Perry-class frigate purchased from the United States, which was later classified as Cheng Kung-class frigate No. 9, is also named after him.
+The first Oliver Hazard Perry-class frigate purchased from the United States, which was later classified as Cheng Kung-class frigate No. 9, was also named after him.